Remo Recover

 This is where the free version stops.
 To be able to recover the files you’ve found, you’ll need to purchase the program.
 To skip the scanning time that’s already done, the recovery session can be saved and then reloaded once you’ve bought the software.

 Recovering the files took about two hours, and the files were either organized by their location on the storage device or by their file type.
 Most of the files recovered were close to perfect.
 The quality and size were exactly the same as how they were before deletion.
-There were a number of files that were too corrupted to be recovered.
-There were also others that only had the thumbnail of the original picture left.
+There were some files that were too corrupted to be recovered.
+Others only had the thumbnail of the original picture left.

 The photos recovered ranged from pictures taken a few weeks ago up to a couple of months ago.
 Even photos from various cameras that used the same SD card were also recovered.
 Despite the nonrecoverable photos, the fact that it was able to restore most of them means Remo Recover was able to do its job pretty well.